brettz9/eslint-config-ash-nazg/README.md

 `ash-nazg/node`).

 ## Comparison to other "standards"

+`eslint-config-ash-nazg` is a collection of some excellent preexisting rules other projects have created, curated with the intent of attaining productive strictness.

 ["standard"](https://standardjs.com/) ([config](https://github.com/standard/eslint-config-standard)) and `eslint:recommended` have brought a welcome degree of pseudo-standardization for code styling and error checking.